 Budweiser Stage | previously Molson Canadian Amphitheatre

 It's a dream come true for fans of The Doobie Brothers, as the iconic group have reunited with Michael McDonald for their 50th anniversary tour!
-The show comes to Budweiser Stage on Sunday 19th July 2020 and lucky fans will get the chance to sing along to their favorite tunes from every era of The Doobie Brothers, including brand new songs that haven't been heard before!
+The show comes to Budweiser Stage on Wednesday 29th June 2022 (Rescheduled from Friday 27th August 2021) and lucky fans will get the chance to sing along to their favorite tunes from every era of The Doobie Brothers, including brand new songs that haven't been heard before!
 This is shaping up to be a very special year for the group as, in addition to celebrating five decades in the industry, they are also nominees for the Rock and Roll Hall of Fame!